Calradian-Kings-Mod-Team/Calradian_Kings/README.md

 STEP 7: VERIFY GAME VERSION

-Ensure compatibility by confirming that the Calradic Kings mod aligns with the version of Crusader Kings 3 you have installed.
+Ensure compatibility by confirming that the Calradian Kings mod aligns with the version of Crusader Kings 3 you have installed.
 Keep in mind that the mod may require updates after game patches or expansions.

 STEP 8: TROUBLESHOOTING